 - Smoking restrictions decrease negative role modeling for children and assist smokers in quitting.

-- Rotation of physical presence and monitoring by Island Health Enforcement Officers.
+- Rotation of physical presence and monitoring by Island Health Enforcement Officers; and

 Island Health Tobacco Control Program

-Additional decals and stickers are available to print and download on the right hand side of this page.
-To consult with a Tobacco Enforcement Officer, please contact the Island Health Tobacco Control Program at 250-360-1450 or CleanAirBylaw@viha.ca.
+To consult with a Tobacco Enforcement Officer or if you have a concern about compliance, please contact the Island Health Tobacco Control Program at 250-360-1450 or CleanAirBylaw@viha.ca.

 Clean Air Bylaw Background

 The first Clean Air Bylaw for the Capital Regional District was implemented on January 1st, 1999.
 This Bylaw made all indoor public spaces 100% smoke-free.
-On July 1st, 2007 the Bylaw was amended and all businesses were required to make patios where food and beverages are served and/or consumed 100% smoke-free.
+On July 1st, 2007 the Bylaw was amended to require all businesses to make patios where food and beverages are served or consumed 100% smoke-free.
 The Bylaw, with the inclusion of parks, playgrounds, playing fields, public squares and bus stops as smoke-free spaces, is consistent with smoking bans in other jurisdictions on Vancouver Island, throughout British Columbia and across Canada.